9 Warning Signs You’re In An Emotionally Abusive Relationship

 6. Your Partner Seems To Have More Than One Personality

 Emotional abusers are often described as having a “switch” that immediately turns them from loving and happy to cruel or depressed.
-You might feel like the negative personality emerges any time you try to challenge the status quo or want to become independent—and eventually, your partner’s mood can dictate which issues are okay to discuss.
+You might feel like the negative personality emerges any time you try to challenge the status quo or want to become independent.
+Eventually, your partner’s mood can dictate which issues are okay to discuss.

 7. You Are Regularly Emotionally Blackmailed